Dr. Jan Olson By: Dr. Jan Olson

 The HESI exit exam is an assessment exam used by various nursing programs to determine whether a student is ready to take and pass either the NCLEX-RN or NCLEX-PN exam.

-The HESI exit exam is typically given in the last quarter or semester of a school's nursing program.
-The test is comprehensive in nature and is constructed to mirror the content of the NCLEX exam.
+The HESI exit exam is typically given in the last quarter or semester of a school’s nursing program.
+The test is built to mirror the content of the NCLEX exam.

-The purpose of the exit HESI is to predict a student's success in passing their NCLEX.
+The purpose of the HESI exit exam is to predict a student’s success in passing their NCLEX.
 Recent studies have found that the HESI exit exam has a 96%-99% prediction of success on the NCLEX exam (source).

 The HESI exit exam is designed to match the NCLEX test blueprint.
 Students can expect to be tested in 3 main subject areas when taking their HESI nursing exit exam: